 Marie-Louise Coleiro Preca is the ninth President of the Republic of Malta.
 Her nomination as President was, for the first time in the history of the Maltese National Parliament, approved unanimously by a parliamentary resolution of the House of Representatives taken on 1st April 2014, marking a development in the constitutional history of Malta.
-At the age of 55, Coleiro Preca is the youngest person to assume the office of President, and the second woman to occupy the office of Head of State after 32 years.
+At the age of 55 years, Coleiro Preca is the youngest President of the country, and is the second woman occupying the office of Head of State after 32 years.

-Coleiro Preca began her 40-year long career in politics at the young age of 16.
+Coleiro Preca was active in politics for forty years, starting at the young age of sixteen years.
 Within the Labour Party, she served as a member of the National Executive, Assistant General Secretary and General Secretary, occupying the latter post between 1982 and 1991.
-She also served as a Member of Parliament for sixteen years, between 1998 and 2014.
+She served as a Member of Parliament for sixteen years, between 1998 and 2014.
 As a Member of Parliament in Opposition, she served as Shadow Minister for Social Policy, for Tourism, for the National Airline, and for the Health Sector.
-Coleiro Preca was a member of the Parliamentary Committee for Social Affairs, the Parliamentary Committee for the Family, and the Parliamentary Foreign Affairs Committee.
+Coleiro Preca was a member of the Parliamentary Committee for Social Affairs and a member of the Parliamentary Committee for the Family, and a member of the Parliamentary Foreign Affairs Committee.